z-shell/z-a-rust/README.md

 ## Usage

-The Zinit annex provides two new ices: `rustup` and `cargo''`.
+The ZI Annex provides two new ices: `rustup` and `cargo''`.
 The first one installs rust inside the plugin's folder using the official `rustup` installer.
 The second one has the following syntax: